Child Safety Policy (MPF1337)

 b) appropriate approvals are obtained for the activity prior to the commencement of research, including appropriate ethical approvals, and that the conditions of any approvals are adhered to during the course of the research;

-c) all members of the University community involved in the research are screened to ensure that they are fit and proper persons, at a minimum in accordance with regulatory requirements, including working with children checks, prior to the personnel commencing work on the project.
+c) in addition to the requirement to obtain a valid WWCC, all those involved in the research may be subject to additional screening to ensure that they are fit and proper persons, in accordance with regulatory requirements, prior to the person commencing work on the project; and

 d) any ethical approvals for human research obtained outside the University of Melbourne are formally registered with the University through the relevant human research ethics process.